homerog911/recalls/back_end/README.md

 # Description

+Api for:
+* Register users
+* Authentication users
-Api for consulting recalls in 2 different categories, Electronics and Vehicles, using Node.js , express and MongoDB.
+* Consulting recalls in 2 different categories, Electronics and Vehicles, using Node.js , express and MongoDB.

 In the folder documentation, you can find information about the population of collections through this API and external API's.